andygock/text-share/README.md

 * **Real-time Synchronization:** Text and images shared on one device instantly appear on all other connected devices in the same room.
 * **Image Sharing:** Upload or drag-and-drop images (PNG, JPG, WEBP) to share with all users in the room.
 Images are automatically resampled, compressed, and stripped of metadata for privacy and efficiency.
 Each image displays its dimensions and file size in the UI, and can be downloaded by any user.
 * **Automatic Image Optimization:** All images are processed on the server to be under 500kB, resized if needed, and have all metadata removed.
 If an image cannot be compressed below 500kB, the upload is rejected.
+* **Temporary Image Storage:** Images are stored temporarily on the server filesystem for the duration of the room's activity or up to 15 minutes.
+Images are deleted when a room is empty or after 15 minutes, whichever comes first.
-* **No Data Persistence:** Absolutely no text, images, or user data is stored on the server.
-Everything is transient and exists only in memory while users are connected.
-Once all users disconnect, the room and its data are automatically cleared, and images are deleted.
+* **No Persistent Text/Data Storage:** No text or user data is stored persistently on the server.
+Text and user presence exist only in memory while users are connected.
 * **Privacy Focused:** Designed with privacy in mind.
-No accounts, no tracking, no server-side storage of your text or images.
+No accounts, no tracking, no persistent server-side storage of your text or images.
 * **Minimalist UI:** Clean and simple user interface for easy use on any device.
 * **QR Code for Easy Sharing:** A QR code of the unique URL is automatically generated, making it easy to open the same room on mobile devices.
 * **User Presence:** Displays the number of connected users and their IP addresses (for transparency within the room).
 * **Room Cleanup:** Automatically closes WebSocket connections and frees up server resources when all users disconnect from a room.
-Images are deleted when a room is empty or after 60 minutes.
+Images are deleted when a room is empty or after 15 minutes.
 * **Rate Limiting:** Uploads are rate-limited globally and per IP to prevent abuse.

 ## Technology Stack